m2aia/m2aia/dependencies.md

     libglu1-mesa-dev \
     libopenslide-dev
 ```
-To run M²aia on Ubuntu 18.04 zou have to provide the Qt libraries >= Qt 5.12.9.
+To run M²aia on Ubuntu 18.04 you have to provide Qt 5.12 libraries >= Qt 5.12.9.
 Installers can be found in the [Qt 5.12] archive.
-In this example Qt is installed in the system folder ```/opt/``` folder to provide multi-user access.
+In this example Qt is installed in the system folder ```/opt/``` to provide multi-user access.

 To propergate the libraryes system wide, you can add a new entry